Rakonda/local-speech-to-speech-chatbot/README.md

-# Local AI Chatbot
+# Speech to speech chatbot

-This project is a voice-based chatbot that uses Vosk for speech recognition, Piper for text-to-speech, and a local Large Language Model (LLM) API (tested with GPT4All) for generating responses.
+This project is a voice-based chatbot that uses Vosk for speech recognition, Piper for text-to-speech, and a local Large Language Model (LLM) via CLI (using the Python gpt4all package) for generating responses.

 - The chatbot persona is named **Emma** (modifiable).
 - The default user name is **Pedro** (modifiable).